Sherri Papini Update: California Mom Spotted In Public, Photographed For The First Time Since Mysterious Abduction

 Sherri Papini, the Northern California mother who was kidnapped and missing for three weeks in late 2016 was spotted in public and photographed for the first time in months outside her home, just days ago.

-Sherri, 34, went missing during an afternoon jog around 2 p.m. near her Redding residence on November 2, 2016.
+Sherri, 34, went missing during an afternoon jog around two p.m. near her Redding residence on November 2, 2016.
 Her husband, Keith Papini, became alarmed when he arrived home from work and the house was empty, which was an unusual occurrence.
 He then learned Sherri had failed to pick up their two children from daycare, which sent him into panic mode.

 Keith then utilized a phone app to locate Sherri’s cell phone, finding it by the side of a rural road, along with the ear buds she wore while jogging.